-1.3 The Aims of the Health and Safety Enforcement Team Are:
+1.3 Aims of the Health and Safety Enforcement Team

-To ensure that workplace health and safety in the City of York is given sufficient priority and seen as an essential contributor to building a safe human environment, the health and safety enforcement team (the team) aims are:
+To ensure that workplace health and safety is given sufficient priority, and contributes to building a safe human environment, the health and safety enforcement team aims are:

-- To manage the risk in high risk, poor performing and/ or rogue trader businesses (targeted approach in line with the better regulation agenda) - To investigate major injury incidents and fatalities (national justice agenda and used to assess and target poor management in line with better regulation) - To seek to reduce work related ill health and accidents, and to protect the health, safety and welfare of people at work and to safeguard others (principally members of the public) who may be exposed to risks from the way work is carried out. - To carry out an annual targeted programme of health and safety inspections and enforcement for all local authority enforced premises in the city in accordance with statutory requirements, approved codes of practice and guidance. - To support the annual inspection programme with targeted promotional advice and educational initiatives in line with HSE enforcement strategies. - To investigate all complaints and requests for advice promptly.
+- To manage the risk in high risk, poor performing and/ or rogue trader businesses (targeted approach in line with the better regulation agenda). - To investigate major injury incidents and fatalities (national justice agenda and used to assess and target poor management in line with better regulation). - To seek to reduce work related ill health and accidents, and to protect the health, safety and welfare of people at work and to safeguard others (principally members of the public) who may be exposed to risks from the way work is carried out. - To carry out an annual targeted programme of health and safety inspections and enforcement for all local authority enforced premises in the city, in accordance with statutory requirements, approved codes of practice and guidance. - To support the annual inspection programme with targeted promotional advice and educational initiatives in line with HSE enforcement strategies. - To investigate all complaints and requests for advice promptly. - To carry out sampling when necessary to provide accurate information to identify workplace hazards.

-- To carry out sampling when necessary to provide accurate information to identify workplace hazards. - To be accessible, open and fair when taking proportionate enforcement action against health and safety law offenders. - To promote and provide health and safety information and advice to businesses and members of the public. - To carry out registration of premises operating skin-piercing activities as prescribed by government. - To deal with enquiries referred by other agencies and refer enquiries to the health and safety executive and to other bodies when necessary. - To continue to work in partnership with the Health and Safety Executive - Delivery of Fit3 program - 1.
+- To be accessible, open and fair when taking proportionate enforcement action against health and safety law offenders. - To promote and provide health and safety information and advice to businesses and members of the public. - To carry out registration of premises operating skin-piercing activities as prescribed by government. - To deal with enquiries referred by other agencies and refer enquiries to the health and safety executive and to other bodies when necessary. - To continue to work in partnership with the Health and Safety Executive - Delivery of Fit 3 program - 1.
 Workplace transport (country wide approach to nationally recognised priority) - 2.
 Slips, trips and falls (rising cause of workplace injuries) - 3.
 Disease reduction programme dermatitis (targeted at the local catering industry) - 4.
-Stress (of concern nationally and locally because of major Insurance HQ in city) - 5.
+Stress (of concern nationally and locally).
+The team is the lead authority for a large insurance company based in the city, where stress is an important issue. - 5.
 Management of asbestos (of concern nationally and locally because of York's legacy of asbestos related diseases).